 Inform parent/guardian of mandatory reporting laws.
-Note that the school will contact guardian when child is in a dangerous situation or causing considerable disruption to milieu.
-If a parent/guardian is non-responsive or refuses to assist, school staff (as required by mandatory reporting law) must inform CPS and/or law enforcement regarding a potential neglectful situation.
+Note that the school will contact guardian when a dangerous situation or causing considerable disruption to milieu.
+If a parent/guardian is non-response refuses to assist, school staff (as required by mandatory reporting law) must inform CPS and/or law enforcement regarding a potential neglectful situation.
+Document the date, time, and parent/guardian's response.
 Document the date, time, and parent/guardian's response.

-School Options (check all that apply)
+School Options (Check all that apply)